Laura Loomer: White nationalism

-Loomer has described herself as a nationalist, and called immigrants who refuse to assimilate a threat to American heritage.
+Loomer has described herself as a nationalist and stated that immigrants who refuse to assimilate are a threat to American heritage.
+In response to a news story about the drowning of 2,000 migrants in the Mediterranean Sea, Loomer expressed her approval of the migrant deaths, tweeting, "Good.
+Here's to 2,000 more."
+According to Media Matters, Loomer has endorsed the white nationalist Great Replacement theory, accusing the Hebrew Immigrant Aid Society of "facilitating the invasion of America", and has stated that "so many rich Jews have a fixation on trying to destroy America."
 Asked in 2017 by Haaretz about her views as a Jew participating in an "anti-sharia" event where the neo-Nazi group Identity Evropa was visibly present, Loomer replied, "Oh, this is like an identitarian group.
 I'm not totally familiar, but I know they believe in preserving white European culture; there is nothing wrong with that, and they are nationalist."
+Loomer called for the Anti-Defamation League, a Jewish civil rights organization, to be designated a domestic terrorist organization, in response to the ADL cataloguing the Christian Identity movement, a white supremacist and antisemitic religious ideology, as extremist.